 A: Having your proposal available for publishers to consider through such a service does not disqualify you.
 But if your full proposal and/or manuscript is requested for scrutiny by a company’s publication board after you have entered, you should notify the Guild.

-- Q: For purposes of your contest, does listing a story for sale in Amazon’s Kindle bookstore count as publishing?
+- Q: For purposes of your contest, does listing the story for sale in Amazon’s Kindle bookstore count as publishing?

-A: Novels that have previously been published in any form–in print or as an e-book–may not be entered in the contest.
-(This is a new rule for 2013).
+A: Yes, it does.
+Novels that have previously been published in any form–in print or as an e-book–may not be entered.
+(This was a new rule for 2013).
 But for previous books, the contest considers someone published only if they have had it produced by a royalty publishing house.
-Forms of self-publishing, co-publishing, and print-on-demand (P.O.D.), as well as offering titles in an e-book format, do not count as publishing.
+Forms of self-publishing, co-publishing, and print-on-demand (P.O.D.), as well as offering previous titles in an e-book format, do not count as publishing.

 - Q: Do I need to copyright my novel before submitting it to the contest?

 A: No. Under U.S. law, as soon as you write something, all rights to it belong to you.
 (If you want to make sure others know that, you can include a line that says copyright 2014 by Writer Name.
 Nothing else is needed.)
 If you want to take further action, you can pay $35 or $45 to have your copyright registered with the U.S. Copyright Office.
 For answers to common questions about copyrights, as well as abundant details on how to register a work, visit the Copyright Office website: Copyright.gov